Amortized Bayesian Mixture Models: Methods

-In normalizing flows, the networks are set up such that the jacobian adjustment is simple and fast to evaluate which makes posterior density evaluation (which is also used in training, see Eq.~\ref{eq:loss_npe}) computationally efficient.

-Since sampling from the posterior distribution using ABI only requires generating samples from the base distribution and passing the data through the trained networks, it is blazingly fast compared to non-amortized methods.
+It is this separation of \emph{training} and \emph{inference} that makes ABI such a promising method.
+Since sampling from the posterior distribution using ABI only requires generating samples from the base distribution and passing the data through the trained networks (Eq.~\ref{eq:parameter_sampling}), it is relatively fast compared to non-amortized methods during inference.
 Often times, models that take minutes, hours or even days to fit with non-amortized methods can take as little time as fractions of a second with amortized methods \citep{radev_bayesflow_2022,hermans_crisis_2022}.
 The efficiency of ABI during inference is particularly helpful in scenarios where data needs to be fit in real time, when many datasets need to be fit with the same model \citep[e.g.,][]{von_krause_mental_2022}, when the same data set needs to be fit many times \citep[e.g., cross-validation,][]{burkner_brms_2017} -- sometimes under different assumptions or processing steps \citep[e.g., for sensitivity analysis,][]{elsemuller_sensitivity-aware_2024}, or for validating the model on a large number of simulations \citep[e.g., simulation-based calibration,][]{talts_validating_2018}.
 In many cases, such uses of Bayesian models are borderline unfeasible with non-amortized methods \citep{hermans_crisis_2022}.
 ABI makes these procedures within reach in a matter of seconds.
 Since at no point during training or inference the model likelihood or priors need to be evaluated, this approach is also applicable in scenarios with analytically intractable likelihoods or priors.